sutd-compute/sutd-compute.github.io/jupyter.md

 You can create a new Jupyter Notebook with a **Python 3 kernel** by selecting 'New' > 'Python 3'.
 You will then be presented with the Notebook UI.

+You can run `!nvidia-smi` to check if GPUs are accesible from the notebook.

 ![notebook](images/jupyter_notebook.jpg)

 ## Addtional Tips